moteus/lua-llthreads2/README.md

 ]]

 -- We tell that we start atached thread but child Lua State shuld be close in child thread.
--- So thread:join() can not return any Lua values.
 -- If `thread` became garbage in main thread then finallizer calls thread:join() -- and main thread may hungup. thread:start(false, false)

--- we can call join
+-- We can call join.
-thread:join()
+-- Because of Lua state destroys in child thread we can not get -- returned Lua vaules so we just returns `true`. thread:join()
 ```